About Us/ Sobre nosotros

 Fifth and Sixth Grades

 Instructional time is evenly divided between Spanish and English.
-The two languages are used seperately during different periods of the day.
+The two languages are used separately during different periods of the day.
 Homework is in both languages.

 Seventh and Eighth Grades